Scale Setting and Strong Coupling Determination in the Gradient Flow Scheme for 2+1 Flavor Lattice QCD: Gradient flow scales in 2+1 flavor lattice QCD

 \subsection{Determination of the gradient flow scales}

-We determined the gradient flow scales $t_i$ and $w_i$, $i=0,2$ through Eq.~(\ref{eq:fixpoint}) using clover or improved discretization for the action density.
-The numerical results for the action density, $E$ and the derivative $\tau_F E$ as function of the flow time are shown in Fig. \ref{fig:t2E} for improved discretizations.
+We determine the gradient flow scales $t_i$ and $w_i$, $i=0,2$ through Eq.~(\ref{eq:fixpoint}) using clover or improved discretization for the action density.
+The numerical results for the action density, $E$ and the derivative of $\tauf E$ as function of the flow time are shown in Fig. \ref{fig:t2E} for improved discretizations.
 The results for clover discretization look similar.
-We interpolate the numerical results on the action density in flow time using splines to determine its derivative.
-From the splines it is straightforward to evaluate the gradient flow scales.
-Our results for the gradient flow scales in lattice units are shown in Fig. \ref{fig:flowscales} and also summarized in Table \ref{tab:flowscales}.
-From Fig. \ref{fig:flowscales} we see that there are some differences in the $t_0/a$ values obtained with clover discretization and improved discretization at smaller values of $\beta$.
-However, for $w_0/a$ scale these differences are smaller.
+We interpolate the numerical results on the action density in flow time using splines.
+From the splines it is straightforward to estimate the derivative of $\tauf E$ as well as to evaluate the gradient flow scales.
+Our results for the gradient flow scales in lattice units are summarized in Tab. \ref{tab:flowscales20} and \ref{tab:flowscales5} in Appendix \ref{app:flowscales}.
 The $t_2$ and $w_2$ scales have smaller statistical errors compared to $t_0$ and $w_0$ scales, which is advantageous for large values of $\beta$.
-At the same time differences between the results obtained with clover and improved discretizations are larger for $t_2$ and $w_2$.
+For $\beta\ge 6.74$ the gradient flow scales are determined for both clover and improved discretization.
+There are differences between the gradient flow scales obtained using clover and improved discretizations schemes.
+These differences are the largest for $t_2$ and the smallest for $w_0$.
+Furthermore, as expected, the differences between the gradient flow scales obtained using clover and improved discretizations decrease with increasing $\beta$.

-We performed Allton fits of the gradient flow scales.
-To account for the mass discrepancy, we modify the Allton Ansatz Eq.~(\ref{eq:fit-allton}) by multiplying a correction factor $1+c_{mi} (a m_s+2 am_l)$ with $c_{mi}$ being an additional fit parameter.
-Then the $m_s/20$ and $m_s/5$ data can be fit jointly, using the bare quark masses in lattice units $am_l$, $am_s$ listed in Table \ref{tab:param-zeroT} as inputs.
-The fits are shown in Fig.~\ref{fig:flowscales}, in which the curves are calculated using interpolated bare masses and obtained fit parameters, which are summarized in Table \ref{tab:fit-scale-setting}.
-We find that in all cases the Allton Ansatz can describe the data well except for $\sqrt{t_2}/a$ from clover discretization, which can be attributed to the fact that the statistical errors for this scale are extraordinary small, while the systematic errors from lattice cutoff effects can be much larger than them but are not included in the fits.
+As mentioned in the previous section, for $\beta \ge 8.0$ the individual Monte-Carlo streams correspond to frozen topology.
+Fortunately, we have streams that correspond to several values of topological charge.
+One may hope that the gradient flow scales being short distance quantities, i.e. being determined at relatively small values of the flow time, will not be affected much by the frozen topology.
+It has been shown that this is the case for the potential scales $r_1$ and $r_2$ determined at these values of $\beta$ \cite{Bazavov:2017dsy}.
+We perform a similar analysis for the gradient flow scale in Appendix \ref{app:topo-analysis}, where we show that the values of the gradient flow scale obtained using Monte-Carlo streams with different values of the topological charge agree within the statical errors.
+Thus at present level of statistical accuracy we do not see any effects of topological freezing on the values of the gradient flow scales.